omarcoteixeira/fluwitter/README.md

 # fluwitter
-Twitter client written using flutter and dart.
+A Twitter client written using flutter and dart.